-- Biofeedback helps you learn to control your heart rate, blood pressure, and muscle tension.
+- Biofeedback helps you learn to control your heart rate, blood pressure, muscle tension, and other body functions.
 This may help reduce your pain and stress level.

 - Cognitive behavioral therapy is a form of short-term counseling that may help reduce your reaction to pain.

-- Distraction can help you cope with pain by learning new skills that may take your mind off your discomfort.
+- Distraction can help you cope with acute pain, taking your mind off your discomfort.

-- Electrical nerve stimulation uses electrical impulses in order to relieve pain.
+- Electrical nerve stimulation uses electrical impulses to relieve pain.

 - Guided imagery uses directed thoughts to create mental pictures that may help you relax, manage anxiety, sleep better, and have less pain.